Lucknow Junction–Anand Vihar Terminal Double Decker Express: Introduction of catering services

 In a response to the numerous complaints from passengers pertaining to unavailability of catering services and buffet car in the train, North Eastern Railways consented to initiate the facility with effect from 17 July 2015.
 Vendors providing lunch, dinner, beverages, drinking water and snacks are now available aboard.
 E-catering service is yet to be introduced.

 Coach composition

 The train was inaugurated and further planned to run with twelve Double Decked LHB AC Chair Car coaches, but due to technical reasons, the composition was revised to ten such coaches and two generator cum luggage vans at each end.
 Each coach has a sitting capacity of 120 passengers.
 The coach composition was again revised on 29 July 2018, when 2 AC Double Decker Chair Car Coaches were removed and sent for repairs.
-As of now, the trains runs with a 10 coach composition, with 2 EOGs and 8 AC Double Decker Chair Car Coaches, headed by a Ghaziabad Shed Electric Loco.
+As of now, the trains runs with a 10 coach composition, with 2 EOGs and 8 AC Double Decker Chair Car Coaches, headed by a Ghaziabad Shed Electric Loco WAP-7 or WAP-4 (Earlier was WDP-3A).

 The coach composition is as follows: